Homemade Pie Crust Dough (The Only Pie Crust Recipe You’ll Ever Need)

 • Step 5: Form and Chill the Dough

-Turn the dough out onto a clean surface and bring it together with your hands.
+Turn the pie dough out onto a clean surface and bring it together with your hands.
 If you're making more than one crust, divide the dough now.
 Wrap each portion in plastic wrap and flatten it into a disc.
 This disc shape makes it easier to roll out later.
 Pop the wrapped dough into the refrigerator for at least two hours.
 I know waiting is hard, but this is important because chill time lets the gluten relax and the butter firm back up, which means a more tender, flakier crust.

 • Step 6: Roll Out the Dough

 When you're ready to use your dough, take it out of the refrigerator immediately before.
 Flour a clean surface and your rolling pin.
 Unwrap the dough and place it on your floured surface.
-Start rolling from the center outward, turning the dough as you go.
+Roll dough from the center outward, turning the dough as you go.
 Your goal is to get it about ¼ inch thick.
 I flip my dough over several times while I'm rolling to keep it from sticking, and I add a little more flour to the surface and rolling pin as needed.

 If the dough feels too hard and resistant when you first take it out, or just sort of breaks away from itself, don't panic.
 Keep working with it gently, and as it warms up just a bit, it will become more pliable.
 If it's too soft or sticky, pop it back in the refrigerator for a few minutes to firm up.